lightblue-platform/lightblue-docs-user/language_specification/metadata.md

         }
     ]
 ```
-   *  indexes: array of index information.
+   *  `indexes`: array of index information.
 Each index is an array of fields to index

 ```javascript
     "indexes": [